Cyber-Jacob/cyber-jacob/README.md

 - Built and maintain a powershell module avaialble via the Powershell Gallery known as Get-DMARCRecord.
 It does exactly what it sounds like.
 Open-sourced here, on my github. 🕵️📖🛡️

 - Designed various Python integrations for use with Palo Alto XSOAR to interface with the Cisco Ironport API version 15.6 and higher.
-These automations have enabled security analysts at my organization to move react faster, and be proactive about our email security posture. 🐍
+These automations have enabled security analysts at my organization to react faster to incidents, and be proactive about our email security posture. 🐍

 - Implemented SSO for all the things.
 Using both Okta and Entra Id/AzureAD as identity providers, have engineered all role levels across infosec and IT organizations based on principal of least privilege with SAML assertions from Okta/Entra ID. 📖🪪